How to Negotiate Salary and Improve Compensation Conversations

 “No matter what you do from an employee perspective, if your request is turned down or accepted, stay humble about it,” says Meese.
 “Always be gracious to maintain the best relationship.”

 Maintaining a positive professional relationship is important, no matter the results of the conversation.
-That means you shouldn’t storm out if you don’t get what you want and should remember to show appreciation if you do.
+That means you shouldn’t storm out if you don’t get what you want, and you should remember to show appreciation if you do.

-Any good manager should be trained to have productive, clear money conversations with their employees.
-Managers need to prepare talking points when entering a salary negotiation just like employees should.
+Good managers should be trained to have productive and clear money conversations with their employees.
+Managers must prepare talking points when entering salary negotiations, just like employees do.

-It doesn’t matter if you’re offering a raise, accepting someone’s request for a raise, or denying a request; you need to give your employee detailed information to back up your decision.
+It doesn’t matter if you’re offering a raise or denying a request—you need to give your employee detailed information to back your decision.
 When employees are disappointed by a response, it’s usually because they don’t know or understand the context of the decision.
 Be clear about how decisions are made regarding promotions, raises, and bonuses, and don’t over- or under-promise on any expectations to your employees.

 Your employees probably have big career goals—do you know what they are?
 You can’t do much to help them if you don’t.
 Even if you can’t offer employees the raise they’re looking for right now, you can help map out their career trajectory at your organization.
 This will help them know when to expect a raise or bonus, what opportunities are available, and how they can meet the skill and performance requirements for those goals.